Sutter's Fort State Historic Park (Sacramento, CA)

 5. Discovery Park

-Discovery Park is a nearby natural area where visitors can enjoy outdoor activities such as picnicking, hiking, and bird-watching.
+Discovery Park is a nearby natural area where visitors can enjoy outdoor activities such as picnicking, walking, and bird-watching.
 The park is located at the confluence of the Sacramento and American Rivers, offering scenic views and recreational opportunities.